(Adopted May 2018)

 - Recognise the survivors of HIV, who have volunteered for critical drug trials at personal risk to benefit the greater public.
 They have lived beyond their medically advised prognoses and are struggling as a result and are deserving of both acknowledgement and ongoing support.

-- Address the disproportionate hate crimes committed against LGBTIQ+ people.
+- Address the disproportionate hate crimes committed against LGBTIQA+ people.

-- Address the disproportionate levels of mental illness and suicide within the LGBTIQ+ population.
+- Address the disproportionate levels of mental illness and suicide within the LGBTIQA+ population.

 - Remove the disparity in the provision of education, and medical services between Brisbane and rural and regional Queensland.